JohnMark Bentley enters his sixth season as head coach of the Mountaineers after joining the program as assistant coach in 2006.

 In each of his first two seasons as head coach, Bentley had multiple wrestlers win Southern Conference titles and advance to the national championships.
 Tony Gravely, Dylan Temple and Austin Trotman were SoCon champions in 2010, while Trotman and Kyle Blevins won their classes in 2011.

 Bentley was an assistant coach for two seasons at ASU before being named associate head coach in 2008.
-Before ascending to the helm of the program, Bentley assisted 2009 title-winner Frank Celorrio and two-time SoCon champion Scott Ervin, who graduated as ASU’s career leader in wins with 114.
+Before ascending to the helm of the program, Bentley assisted 2009 title-winner Frank Celorrio and two-time SoCon champion Scott Ervin, who graduated as App State’s career leader in wins with 114.

 Since 2006, two Mountaineers have received the league’s Wrestler of the Year honors: Ervin in 2008 and Trotman in 2010.
 Trotman also received Freshman of the Year accolades in 2008, and both Ervin and Blevins were recognized as the SoCon Tournament Outstanding Wrestler during Bentley’s coaching tenure.

-Coach Bentley has seen the Black and Gold capture 13 SoCon Wrestler of the Week awards and his wrestlers have captured five spots on all-SoCon teams and another five slots on the all-Freshman honor roll.
+Coach Bentley has seen the Black and Gold capture 17 SoCon Wrestler of the Week awards and his wrestlers have captured 12 spots on all-SoCon teams and another eight slots on the all-Freshman team.